 The training explains the theory behind the material and how to deliver the program.
 Thanks to grant funding we are able to offer funded Surrey training this academic year as well as a limited fund to cover student books.
 Teacher packs include full lesson plans, material lists and resources for staff.

 For other areas in the UK the cost of 32 Smart Moves books and a teacher guide is £54 for Year 6 and £64 for Year 7, including delivery.
-For more information on Smart Moves, online or local training please contact us at email@example.com
+For more information on Smart Moves, online or local training please contact us at firstname.lastname@example.org

 Smart Moves equips young people with a range of “smart moves” they can make when things get tough.
 Thus increasing the protective factors in their lives and helping them to thrive.

-The Smart Moves Programme helps students to develop life long resilience which helps address some common anxieties when transitioning from year 6 to year 7.
+The Smart Moves Programme helps students to develop life long resilience which helps address some common anxieties when transitioning from year 6 to year 7 and into Year 8.
 Using consistent language and models across the school phases helps young people to embed the newly learned resilience skills.

 If you would like more information about the programme or how your school can register please contact email@example.com.